-If a reconciliation conference report contains extraneous items under the Byrd Rule, consideration of the report in the Senate becomes considerably more complicated.
+It is unclear that a Conference will be called in this instance, as both Chambers may opt to engage in an informal pre-conference to negotiate the bill's final text.
+Nonetheless, if a reconciliation Conference Report contains extraneous items under the Byrd Rule, consideration of the report in the Senate becomes considerably more complicated.

-Should a point of order be raised and sustained against such a conference report, the conference report is defeated.
+Should a point of order be raised and sustained against such a Conference Report, the Conference Report is defeated.
 The Senate will then proceed, without intervening action or motion, to consider whether it will recede from its amendment and concur with a further amendment, or concur in the House amendment with a further amendment (whichever is applicable).

 Any such motion in the Senate is subject to two hours of debate.
-The further amendment, in either case, shall consist solely of that portion of the conference report not stricken on a Byrd Rule point of order.30 If the Senate passes the motion, the conference report goes back to the House, where it is amendable.
+The further amendment, in either case, shall consist solely of that portion of the Conference Report not stricken on a Byrd Rule point of order.32 If the Senate passes the motion, the Conference Report goes back to the House, where it is amendable.

 Thus, the Byrd Rule can be expected to become a major issue in any reconciliation conference.
-Assuming that the Senate minority will want to use whatever means available to unravel or take down a reconciliation conference report, the conference appointed by the Senate majority can be expected to take a hard line against including in the conference report any provision from the House Bill which may be deemed to violate the Byrd Rule-whether it be an amendment of the House or an amendment in disagreement.
+Assuming that the Senate minority will want to use whatever means available to them to unravel or take down a reconciliation Conference Report, the conferees appointed by the Senate majority can be expected to take a hard line against including in the Conference Report any provision from the House Bill which may be deemed to violate the Byrd Rule-whether it be an amendment of the House or an amendment in disagreement.